 Here's What to Keep and Throw Out After a Power Outage

-Whether you live in an area that's prone to hurricanes, earthquakes, snow storms, tornadoes, or any other number of natural disasters, if the power goes out, we all face the same dilemma: How long can we still eat the food in the refrigerator or freezer, and what should we keep or pitch after the power comes back on?
+Whether you live in an area that's prone to thunderstorms, hurricanes, earthquakes, tornadoes, or any other number of natural disasters, if the power goes out, we all have the same questions: How long can we still eat the food in the refrigerator or freezer, and what should we keep or pitch after the power comes back on?

 Here's a guide to help you both monitor and know what to do with food when there's no electricity.

 The Proper Refrigerator Temperature

 You should be prepared for a power outage, including setting the refrigerator to the proper temperature and being able to monitor it even when there's no power.
 It should be set to 35 to 38°F; it's worth investing in a refrigerator thermometer so you know exactly what the temperature inside is at all times.